 They are brought to their knees and fall,

 As Victims & Survivors of CSA, not only must we fight to find our voices, we must raise them.
 The act of being a spokesperson on behalf of the voiceless, those left mute by fear.
 Our words, our voices, our truth telling are urgently needed and necessary in these times.

-We are privileged and honoured, we are the fortunate ones, we lived to tell the tale, many have perished along the way, or live their lives in the shadow of secrecy and fear.
+We are privileged and honored, we are the fortunate ones, we lived to tell the tale, many have perished along the way, or live their lives in the shadow of secrecy and fear.
 Just as helpless in their adulthood as they were as child victims.